Viv Hope: Storylines

 The move infuriates Viv so much that she throws Bob out and the couple begin divorce proceedings.
 To make matters more difficult for Viv, Scott begins a relationship with Bob's daughter Dawn (Julia Mallam).
 Alone and unhappy, Viv begins flirting with her employee and best friend Emily Kirk's (Kate McGregor) husband Paddy whom she had previously tried to seduce eight years earlier.
 A misunderstanding leads Paddy to confess to sleeping with Viv, resulting in Emily smashing up the shop, resigning from her job and announcing their deception to all the villagers in The Woolpack.
 Viv is at her lowest point and things only get worse when Scott is injured, following a violent showdown at Home Farm with Zoe Tate (Leah Bracknell), mother of his daughter, Jean (Megan Pearson).
 The accident brings Kelly back to the village and although there is still some tension between them, Viv seems to enjoy having her around again.

-Viv's luck later changes for the best when she and Bob finally reconcile after working together in a cooking competition and Viv excitedly begins planning their second wedding.
+Viv's luck later changes for the better when she and Bob finally reconcile after working together in a cooking competition and Viv excitedly begins planning their second wedding.
 The event intended to be a double wedding with Donna and her fiancé, Marlon Dingle (Mark Charnock).
 Bob tells Viv that he wants to get back in touch with all his children.
 Viv sets about contacting them and discovers that he has children with every single one of his wives, except her.

 On their wedding day, Viv is horrified when Bob fails to arrive.
 It transpires that Bob has actually spent the night in a hotel after a vasectomy reversal and is taken prisoner by his ex-wife and Dawn's mother Jean Hope (Julie Higginson) who begs him to leave Viv and get back together with her.
 When Bob finally arrives they have a row, but walk down the aisle and tie the knot for a second time.

 Although they spend months trying for a baby, Viv does not seem able to get pregnant.
 After a test, Viv is sure she is pregnant but it later transpires to be a false alarm.
 The Hopes are told Viv may be too old to have another child.
 Thrown into despair, Viv asks Donna to be a surrogate mother, in exchange for a deposit on a dream house for herself and Marlon.

 After Dawn's death in the showhouse explosion, Bob is devastated and the day of Dawn's funeral, Viv discovers she is pregnant and expecting twins.
 Bob initially tells her that he does not want any more children but he is with her when she gives birth to Cathy (Gabrielle Dowling) and Heath (Sebastian Dowling) on 9 February 2007.
 Viv starts parenting classes in the café, telling parents how to raise their children and what routines they should follow.
 This leads to a few angry residents including Lisa Dingle (Jane Cox), saying that Viv is being a busybody.